openmobilityfoundation/mobility-data-specification/agency/README.md

 | Field | Type     | Required/Optional | Other |
 | ----- | -------- | ----------------- | ----- |
 | `message` | Enum |  | See [Message](#message) Enum |

+## start-trip

+The start-trip API is used to initate a trip using a vehicle_id.
+It will be requird for ALL trip at the time of departure.
+The API will acknowledge

 ## pilot-movement-plan